rancher/elemental-toolkit/packages/immutable-rootfs/README.md

   persistent block device labelled `COS_OEM` which is used to keep some configuration data (mostly cloud-init files).
 The immutable rootfs tries to mount this device at very early stages of the boot even before applying the immutable rootfs configs.
-It done this way to enable to configure the immutable rootfs module within the cloud-init files.
+It's done this way to enable to configure the immutable rootfs module within the cloud-init files.
 As the `COS_OEM` device might not be always present the boot process just continues without failing after a certain timeout.
 This option configures such a timeout.
 Defaults to